 Instructors are responsible for setting student attendance policies for their class.
 The attendance policy must be included on the class syllabus.
 Adjunct faculty are encouraged to consult with the department chairperson for guidance in setting policies that are consistent with departmental norms.
-Although students may drop classes on their own initiative within time lines established by policy, faculty members have the right to withdraw students for non-attendance.
-To do so, the faculty member should fill out a withdrawal form, have it approved by the department chair, and send it to the Office of the Registrar.
+A faculty member may withdraw a student for non-attendance if the student has missed five consecutive class meetings.
+To do so, the faculty member should fill out a withdrawal card, have it approved by the department chair, and send it to the Office of the Registrar.
 It is better, however, to track student absences and attempt to contact students who are in danger of being dropped.
 Sometimes this extra step will convince a student to stay in school and succeed.